carboncoop/home-energy-health-check/readme.md

 * If your work is committed to git, run `eb deploy`.
 * If your work is staged but not committed, run `eb deploy --staged`.

+#### With built-in asset compilation:

+At the moment, `public/css/app.css` and `public/js/app.js` aren't built on the server, but whatever version you have locally is uploaded as part of the deploy.

+To ensure you're uploading the correct files, you can run `npm run prod` first, or do it all in one:

+* If your work is committed to git, run `npm run deploy`.
+* If your work is staged but not committed, run `npm run deploy-staged`.

 ### Running commands on deploy